Spanwise Control Authority of Synthetic Jets on a Stalled Airfoil: Conclusion

 The spanwise control authority of the SJA array is evaluated by studying the flowfield both at and away from the midspan.
 The diminishing control efficacy away from the symmetry plane was first observed in the flow's unsteadiness rather than its time-averaged characteristics, the latter exhibiting minimal differences.
 The turbulent fluctuations in the shear layer intensify at spanwise planes further from the midspan, and expand above the mean boundary layer.
 Analysis of the instantaneous flowfield revealed the presence of a flapping shear layer, alternating between being attached and separated at only a modest distance from the midspan.
 This indicates a substantial reduction in the sectional lift coefficient away from the midspan.
-Due to the highly three-dimensional nature of the controlled flow, it is imperative that the lift of the entire wing is measured when comparing the efficacy of flow control techniques, rather than relying solely on midspan pressure distributions, which may lead to misleading results.

 Modal analysis is used to provide additional insights into the spanwise control authority and the significance of VRs in flow control.
-Near the midspan, vortical structures in the shear layer were effectively kept swept to the wing, whereas farther from the midspan, these structures tend to form further upstream, and leak higher up which increases turbulence and causes a larger and less steady shear layer.
-At the midspan, these flow structures remained below the layer of VRs.
-Away from the midspan, however, an absence of VRs is observed and the shear layer flow structures convect upward.
+Near the midspan, vortical structures in the shear layer remained beneath the layer of VRs and were effectively kept swept to the wing.
+However, farther from the midspan, these structures formed further upstream and leaked higher up, resulting in a large and unsteady shear layer, with an absence of VRs.
 Lastly, while the control suppressed shear layer roll-up at the midspan, roll-up was detected for the plane away from the midspan, similar to the baseline case.